National No Beard Day

 Some Things You Might Not Know About Shaving

-Since this holiday is dedicated to shaving off your beard, we thought that it would be a good day on which to share some of the facts that we’ve learned about the act of shaving.
-We found the following tidbits while researching National No Beard Day and we think that many of you are going to be entertained by the following points.
+Since this holiday is dedicated to shaving off your beard, we thought it would be a good day to share some of the facts that we’ve learned about the act of shaving.
+We found the following tidbits while researching National No Beard Day, and we think that many of you are going to be entertained by these points.

 Humans Have Been Shaving For Millennia

 Historians believe that humans have been shaving for at least 7,000 years—if not longer.
-Some of the implements that early mankind used to shave included shark teeth, clamshells, and even flint.
-In 4,000 B.C, ancient Egyptians made some of the first razors out of copper and even sometimes solid gold.
+Some of the implements that early humankind used to shave included shark teeth, clamshells, and even flint.
+In 4,000 B.C., ancient Egyptians made some of the first razors out of copper and even sometimes solid gold.

-Shaved Head Was A Thing In Ancient Egypt
+Shaved Heads Were A Thing In Ancient Egypt

 In ancient Egypt, it was also a fashion statement for people to shave their heads.
-This included not only men but also women as well.
+This included not only men but also women.
 Shaving their heads allowed them to wear wigs that provided more protection against the sun’s rays than their natural hair.

 Clean Shaven Goes Back To The Mid-19th Century